microsoft/vscode-docs/docs/csharp/debugging.md

 ![Hot Reload displayed in the debugging toolbar](images/debugging/hotreload-toolbar.png)

-In order to enable Hot Reload, `csharp.experimental.debug.hotReload` must be set to true, see [user settings](#user-settings) for more information.
+In order to enable Hot Reload, `csharp.experimental.debug.hotReload` must be set to true, see [User settings](#user-settings) for more information.
 The Hot Reload session will only start if the target debugger engine supports applying code changes.

 ### Supported projects and scenarios